 Get crafty with the kids and try your hand at some pottery!
 You don’t even need a kiln or a wheel to make beautiful creations – with air-dry clay, the world is your oyster!
 Click here for five at-home pottery projects.

 Visit your local library

 Wonders await at your local library – free and affordable wonders, no less!
 From story readings to workshops and activities, there’s always something on and a quick Google will reveal the latest program at your library.
 We promise, the kids will love it just as much as you do.

 Get a culture fix

 From the art gallery to the museum, there are no doubt plenty of ways to give the kids a culture injection over these school holidays.
 Your local probably has a free kids’ program running, too.
 You don't even need to leave the house to get a culture fix - check out some of the cultural attractions on offer online: we love The Van Gogh Museum in Amsterdam, The Smithsonian in Washington, DC and the The Natural History Museum in London.

 Take a drive

 Here in Australia, we’re blessed with beautiful natural surrounds.
-Get out in the car and enjoy them!
+Get out in the car and enjoy them.
 You could make a day trip out of it, or just bundle the kids into the car for a scenic drive - be sure to pack a delicious picnic to enjoy on the go (we love SoYoung's lunch poches for activities like this).